 Are you a new Lane student or in your first year?
 Most learning communities link a required course with an elective that will help you succeed in all of your coursework.
 Review your placement test scores to figure out which Learning Community is best for you.
 Some are offered every term and others only during certain terms.
 For typical offerings each term, see Summer | Fall | Winter | Spring

 Summer 2014 Learning Communities include BioBonds and Women in Transitions.
-View and download the flier here.
+Download the flier for advisors and counselors.

 If you tested into Writing 115 or 121:

 Fast Lane to Success

 WR115 Intro to College Writing linked with CG100 College Success